-The Taiwan Bulbul is an endemic species of bird in Kenting.
-Its dark feathers, distinctive “mustache,” and vigorous personality are what makes this species different from other Bulbul birds.
-During breeding season during autumn and winter, Taiwan Bulbuls fly in pairs, allowing visitors travelling to Pingtung to witness their chatter and activities.
+The Taiwan Bulbul is an endemic species of bird in Taiwan.
+Its dark feathers, distinctive “mustache,” and vigorous personality are what make this species different from other Bulbul birds.
+During the breeding season, Taiwan Bulbuls fly in pairs, allowing visitors traveling to Pingtung to witness their chatter and activities.

 Diospyros Philippensis, also known as Black Ebony, generates high economic value for the Shirding tribe in Kenting, who are responsible for Taiwan’s largest Diospyros Philippensis Wild Forest.
 This mysterious forest has a history of almost 100 years, dating from the Japanese rule in Taiwan.
-Nowadays, visitors can see herds of deer chasing and playing in the Formosan Sika Deer Restoration Area and observe the large-leafed Banyan tree so large that it requires 10 people to encircle its base.
+Nowadays, visitors can see herds of deer chasing and playing in the Formosan Sika Deer Restoration Area and observe the large leaf red fruit fig so large that it requires 10 people to encircle its base.